IrDA: IrPHY

-The mandatory IrPHY (Serial Infrared (Note: In recent revisions of the standard, the term Serial Infrared refers to the physical layer regardless of the acutal data rate, modulation, and coding scheme.
+The mandatory IrPHY (Serial Infrared (Note: In recent revisions of the standard, the term Serial Infrared refers to the physical layer regardless of the actual data rate, modulation, and coding scheme.
 Previsously the term Serial Infrared (SIR) referred to the 2.4–115.2 kbit/s scheme.)
 Physical Layer Specification) is the physical layer of the IrDA specifications.
 It comprises optical link definitions, modulation, coding, cyclic redundancy check (CRC) and the framer.
 Different data rates use different modulation/coding schemes: